 And…what about cloud services?
 Certainly, the risk becomes even more compounded with the mass adoption of the cloud, which does not require a connection to a corporate network to be accessed, thus creating possible vulnerabilities and cracks for hackers to seep in.
-Organizations must find the right balance between tech innovation, user experience and protecting their internal environment.
+Organizations must find the right balance among tech innovation, user experience and protecting their internal environment.

 Safeguarding from a breach is far less costly than addressing the consequences of one.
 Hence, the concept of zero trust is emerging as a technology principle that more and more organizations are embracing.
-Zero trust is the notion that all devices inside and outside an organization should be verified and then trusted, as opposed to the other way around.
+Zero trust is the notion that all devices inside and outside an organization should be verified then trusted, as opposed to the other way around.
 By applying a zero-trust approach, organizations are finding vulnerabilities before they impact the bottom line and can respond with appropriate security controls based on the device and weak point.

 As zero trust becomes the standard for all organizations small and large, education and awareness are still just as important for employees as they go about their daily job routines.
 Email, as we all have experienced, is a hacker’s haven.
 It’s up to company IT, corporate leaders and evangelists to educate employees on how to spot a compromised document, email or digital message that may get passed to them.
 It’s a daunting task when you consider the breadth and complexity of a hybrid/remote workforce.